Absolute continuity of degenerate elliptic measure: Preliminaries

-Let us recall the elliptic theory of degenerate elliptic operators.
+Let us recall the elliptic theory of degenerate elliptic operators in \cite{DFM3}, which generalizes the elliptic theory developed in \cite{DFM2}.
+The latter focused on domains $\Omega \subset \R^{n+1}$ whose boundary $\Gamma = \pom$ is ADR of dimension $d<n$.
+Such theory has found many applications, for example, \cite{DLM, MP, MZ}.

 As before, we assume that $\Omega$ satisfies \eqref{H1}--\eqref{H6}.
 Throughout we consider the degenerate elliptic operators $L$ of the form $Lu=-\div(A\nabla u)$ with $A(X)=(a_{i,j}(X))_{i,j=1}^{n+1}$ being a real (not necessarily symmetric) matrix such that the following ellipticity condition holds:

 for all $\xi, \eta \in\ree$ and for almost every $X \in \Omega$, where $w$ is the weight associated with the measure $m$ given in \eqref{H4}.
 We write $L^\top$ to denote the transpose of $L$, or, in other words, $L^\top u = -\div(A^\top \nabla u)$ with $A^\top$ being the transpose matrix of $A$.